This post is Part 2 of this facial incident.

 Find humor in everything you do, it helps a lot. 😀

-I realize I have instilled panic and fear in many people regarding the effects of a facial.
-Many have asked me to advise on whether this salon is safe to go, whether the one I went to is the one they are going to, what to look out for in a facial, etc. I wrote about my personal experience to share the risks involved in getting a facial.
+Many people have suddenly begun to feel fearful of the effects of a facial.
+I have been asked countless times whether this salon is safe to go, whether the one I went to is the one they are going to, what to look out for in a facial, etc. I wrote about my personal experience to share the risks involved in getting a facial.
 I do not know and cannot guarantee what will happen to anybody else.

 You may or may not be allergic to the products the salon uses, the treatment may or may not be right for you, your beauticians may or may not know what to do when they see you with uncommon pus on your face, facials may or may not work for you at all.
 I cannot speak for anyone and am not qualified to say whether or not a facial or a trip to a dermatologist is right for you.
 I have been going for facials for the past ten years and as a beauty blogger tried a myriad of products on my skin, and NOTHING like that has ever happened.